lisawink/UTPM/README.md

 ### Saving results for multiple runs of the model

 The method for saving results to a file is located in save_results.py.
 Calling this method loops through policy combinations (which can be adjusted) and calls the main method multiple times.
 Results are saved in a .csv or .xlsx file

+### Reproducing figures

+The code for reproducing figures 1, 3 and 4 and supplementary figure 1 is included in the Figures folder